johnsusek/praeco/README.md

 - Supports elasticsearch 8 with praeco 1.8.11 or later.<br>
 - elastalert-server is compatible with elasticsearch 8.

+#### Does it support elasticsearch 9.x?

+- Supports elasticsearch 9 with praeco 1.8.21 or later.<br>
+- elastalert-server is compatible with elasticsearch 9.

 #### Can you support a version that is not the latest version?